Most likely or definitely true

 What science tells us

-Rainbow Loom is a plastic device used to weave small, colored rubber bands (loom bands) into jewelry.
-Loom bands were pulled from the shelves after they were found to contain high levels of phthalates.
-This is […]
+Rainbow Loom is a plastic device used to weave small, colored rubber bands (loom bands) into […]

 Low physical activity